aditiadika/aditiadika.github.io/index.md

 * try wpm
 * web developer roadmap
-* javascript basic
+* what is javascript?
 * register in hackerrank and solved algorithm in hackerrank
-* learn git: git status, git commit, how to solve conflict
+* learn git: git status, git commit, git pull, and how to solve conflict
-* create profile github markdown
+* create profile in github markdown